jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 # TODO

-- Core fs/debugfs changes
-  - Try to make it impossible for users to access dentry.
-Move struct definition to some "internal.h" file

 - Change `rchan_callbacks` to use `debugfs_node`.
 All users use debugfs.

 - Consider removing the "all_function_calls" thing and replacing it with: `identifier f = {identifier wrapper_function_returns.wfr, identifier wrapper_function_args.wfa, ... };`